nrwl/nx/docs/shared/recipes/nx-release/configure-changelog-format.md

 ## Include All Metadata

 There are a few options available to modify the default changelog renderer output.
 They can be applied to both `workspaceChangelog` and `projectChangelogs` in exactly the same way.
-All three options are true by default:
+All four options are true by default:

 ```json
 {